 Joanne’s parents as well as Kriste’s grandmother were at the oval when the girls vanished.
 Joanne took Kriste to the restroom earlier in the match without any problem, but at the second time, neither of the two girls returned.

-”I couldn’t go to a friend’s place one house away unless she watched me walk through the gate and then mum would run home and ring to make sure I got through the back door,” Suzie declared.
+As the months, years, and decades rolled by, her mother, who is close to 75 years of age now, was highly disturbed by the incidence but was understandably protected by Suize and her big brother. ”I couldn’t go to a friend’s place one house away unless she watched me walk through the gate and then mum would run home and ring to make sure I got through the back door,” Suzie declared.

 The families attempted to find children through publication.
 A statement after the abduction published in papers including The Canberra Times stated that one 13-year-old boy saw a man compelling two girls toward an exit at the Adelaide Oval.
+The man was carrying a little girl, and the older girl was trying to help the little girl, kicking the man on his legs and dragging his coat.

 It says a lot about the courage of the older girl, whom Suzie knew only from other people’s accounts of her.
 Joanne was mischievous and liked basketball, but above all, she loved her family.